schnelle-brillen/schnelle-website/README.md

-# Schnelle Brillen - Setz jetzt den Blinker zu deinem Leben auf der Überholspur
+# Schnelle Brillen - Setze jetzt den Blinker zu deinem Leben auf der Überholspur

 This is the offical code of the fast webpage [schnelle-brillen.de](https://schnelle-brillen.de) Those glasses will shoot you into another dimension.
 Better be prepared.